 Tel. ext.
 2190

 - Lecture.
 Participating postdocs will be linked with faculty teaching undergraduate courses appropriate to the postdoc’s career.
-Interested postdocs will contact the program coordinator, who will arrange for instructor’s permission and coordinate an initial meeting with the instructor to discuss lecture topics to be covered.
+Interested postdocs should contact the program coordinator, who will arrange for instructor’s permission and coordinate an initial meeting with the instructor to discuss lecture topics to be covered.
 For first-year postdocs, the lecture material will be provided by the host instructor so that the postdoc (and mentor’s) research program would not be unnecessarily burdened with time-consuming activities.
 Second year postdocs would be required to prepare lecture material that would be approved by the host instructor.

 In each case, the postdoc will be allowed to present a minimum of three lectures, with the upper limit ultimately set by the postdoc’s mentor and based on whether there might be funding available from the participating department.
 The host instructor will meet with the postdoc to critique all elements of the lectures so that the postdoc will have some type of evaluation.

 - Education-Outreach.
 While not all faculty engage in education-outreach activities, there are numerous and varied programs, both formal and informal, in which the interested postdoc can participate.
 Possibilities include work conducted by the Thermal Biology Institute, The Astrobiology Biogeocatalysis Research Center, the Center for Bio-Inspired Nanomaterials, Center for Biofilm Engineering, The Spectrum Lab, and the Montana Water Center.
-Interested postdocs should contact the program coordinator who will serve as a liaison to aid interested postdocs in connecting with relevant programs or indeed, counsel postdocs as to how they might initiate their own activities.
+Interested postdocs should contact the program coordinator who will serve as a liaison to aid interested postdocs in connecting with relevant programs or counsel postdocs as to how they might initiate their own activities.
 Examples of the latter might include: field instructor for the Yellowstone Park Association; one-day elementary school, middle school or high school biology or physics programs; or one day instructional programs at one of Montana’s seven tribal colleges.

 - Undergraduate Research Mentoring.
 This programmatic element is the easiest to arrange because most, if not all, postdocs already engage in this kind of activity as part of their routine research duties; i.e. undergraduate students are often assigned to their research program and help the postdoc achieve their research goals.
 Nevertheless, many postdocs might not have had the opportunity to have worked closely with undergraduate students during their own graduate training and thus would likely gain from some formal guidance here.
 If requested, the program coordinator will organize a formal meeting with new postdocs (once per semester) in order to counsel the postdocs on important aspects of undergraduate research mentoring.

-Oral Communication Skills.
+2) Oral Communication Skills